 Graduate students — Apply now to join the APA Science Student Council

-Applications are invited for positions that have two-year terms beginning September 1, 2011.
-By the beginning of the term, new members must have completed at least one year of graduate school and have at least two years of graduate school remaining before receiving their doctoral degrees.
+Applications are invited for positions that have 2-year terms beginning September 1, 2012.
+By the beginning of the term, new members must have completed at least 1 year of graduate school and have at least 2 years of graduate school remaining before receiving their doctoral degrees.
 SSC members are required to attend two weekend meetings per year in Washington, DC, at APA's expense, with the potential to attend additional optional APA governance events.
-In addition, SSC members are expected to remain available via email during an unofficial third (non-meeting) year to advise new members (this third year can be post-doctoral).
+In addition, SSC members are expected to remain available via email during an unofficial third (non-meeting) year to advise new members (this third year can be postdoctoral).

-Five positions will be available on the SSC for the September 2011—August 2013 term.
+Four positions will be available on the SSC for the September 2012 to September 2014 term.
 One person in each of the following areas of research will be selected:

 Learn more about the SSC and its current projects.